rcaileff/career_ladders/software_engineering/mobile_engineer.md

 * Proficiency with the design and use of APIs  and considering the real world implications with networking, security and performance

 ## Mobile UX/UI
-* Can comfortabliy talk about Mobile UX on different devices
+* Can comfortably describe the design challenges between different mobile devices e.g. screen size
-* Can describe the difference between web users, mobile web users and native users
+* Can understand and describe the differences between web users, mobile web users and native users, in terms of behaviour and expectations
+* Creates custom UI elements where needed

 ## Mobile Security
-* Understands the main areas of Mobile Security
+* Understands the main areas of Mobile Security as defined by [OWASP](https://www.owasp.org/index.php/OWASP_Mobile_Security_Project)
-* Can secure the App and protect the customers data
+* Able to secure the App and protect the customers data

 ## App Store
-* Familiar with relevant App store requirements and processes
+* Knows how the App store works in both requirements and processes
-* Experience delivering at least one major iOS/Android application that is still available on the App/Play Store
+* Experience delivering at least one major iOS/Android application
+* Can coach other engineers in the use of the App Store

 ## Java/Swift
 * Familiar with common, non-Java/Swift specific creational, structural and behavioral design patterns and idioms.